How I read blogs

 My typical sourcing routine would usually just consist of scrolling

-and reading it, or realizing I didn’t have the time and putting the url
+interest and reading it, or realizing I didn’t have the time and

 file somewhere.